fishaudio/fish-speech/docs/en/inference.md

 !!! info
     For GPUs that do not support bf16, you may need to use the `--half` parameter.

+!!! warning
+    If you are using your own fine-tuned model, please be sure to carry the `--speaker` parameter to ensure the stability of pronunciation.
+    If you are using lora, please use `--config-name text2semantic_finetune_lora` to load the model.

 ### 3. Generate vocals from semantic tokens:
 ```bash
 python tools/vqgan/inference.py \